phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProject_MilestoneReport/2ndCapstoneProject_Milestone.md

 ### Visualization of Hotels <a class="anchor" id="Visualization-of-Hotels"></a>

-**Make a heatmap in order to see where the most hotels are located**
+**Make a map in order to see where the most hotels are located**

 ![png](img/hotel.png)

+For an interactive visualization, click [here](https://houhouhotel.herokuapp.com/index.html)

 #### Who Are the Most Popular Hotels?